Tenzer/explosion/README.md

 ## Change log

+### 1.1.2 - 2021-05-23
+* Switch dependencies to use go modules
+* Update all dependencies

 ### 1.1.1 - 2018-10-22
 * Read from standard input when no input file is provided.
 * Vendored dependencies.